 We appreciate your interest in the Pine Meer Foundation.
 Even though we were recently established in late 2017, the family whose former homestead name is associated with this foundation made Cincinnati their home for over a century.
 The patriarch of the family, William C. Schott (Will), was born to a family of German immigrants who lived next to the Over-the-Rhine (OTR) area of Cincinnati beginning around 1870.
 In 1914, Will and his wife Lucia Riedlin Schott married and lived in Clifton at the northwest corner of University Court and Straight Street, next to the University of Cincinnati (UC).
-Will was a student UC, where obtained an undergraduate AB degree in 1905 and then attended the Medical College at UC later that year, until 1908.
-After leaving medical school to join his brothers in family businesses, he soon became the General Manager of the Cincinnati Galvinzing Co., where he was also an owner and director along with his four brothers.
+Will had graduated from UC, where obtained an undergraduate AB degree in 1905 and then attended the Medical College at UC later that year, until 1908.
+After leaving medical school to join his brothers in family businesses, he soon became the General Manager of one of the family enterprises; the Cincinnati Galvanizing Co.
 He and his brothers also owned the J.M.
 Schott & Sons Cooperage, Schott Brothers Realty, the Bavarian Brewing Co. and radio station WFBE, which became WCPO radio.
 Previously, the Bavarian Brewing Co. had belonged to his wife's family, the Riedlin's, beginning in 1882.
-In 1926, Will and Lucia completed an estate on the border of Delhi and Green Townships known as Pine Meer.
+By 1925, Will and Lucia completed an estate on the border of Delhi and Green Townships known as Pine Meer.
 He raised two sons (Bill and Lou) who built homes adjacent to the estate and they both raised families that enjoyed the beauty and tranquility of Pine Meer.
 Will lived at Pine Meer with his wife for about 45 years, and after she predeceased him, he continued to live in his home until 1981.
 He passed away at the age of 97.
 (Please see The Pine Meer Estate.)